 .
 Storage Gateway is a software

-appliance currently optimized for VMware
+appliance currently optimized for VMware, although other virtual

 environments will be supported in the future.